"This Product Sucks…”

 “…Good Clean Air.”

-For the past six years Roger Kinser (cousin to Karl, we knew you were wondering about the connection) has been busy designing, producing and selling air cleaners that allow high performance engines to perform at their peak.
+For years Roger Kinser (cousin to Karl, we knew you were wondering about the connection) has been busy designing, producing and selling air cleaners that allow high performance engines to perform at their peak.
 Today sprint cars, silver crown cars, stock cars, modifieds, midgets, mini-sprints and even go-karts are enjoying the benefits of good clean air thanks to Kinser Air Filters.
 With a list of satisfied customers that includes the likes of J.J.
 Yeley, Karl Kinser, Travis Rilat, Kenny Adams and many more, you know that this filter has a leg up on the competition.

 The Importance of Air